fbinz/django-components-preprocessor/README.md

 Your templates will be preprocessed before being passed to the regular django template engine.
 The preprocessor will replace custom tags (i.e. `<calendar />`) with the regular django-component tags (i.e. `{% component "calendar" }`).
+Additionally, custom tags with dots (i.e. `<calendar.header />`) will be replaced with the regular django-component tags (i.e. `{% fill "header" %}`), where the slot name is the last part of the tag name split at the dot.
 The tags are matched by name and are case-sensitive.

 Currently, custom tags are found using regular expressions, which is obviously a bit whacky.